ros2/ros2_documentation/source/Tutorials/Advanced/Topic-Statistics-Tutorial/Topic-Statistics-Tutorial.rst

 Background
 ----------

-This is a short tutorial on how to enable topic statistics in ROS 2 and view the published statistics output using command line tools (:doc:`ros2topic <../../Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics>`).
+This is a short tutorial on how to enable topic statistics in ROS 2 and view the published statistics output using command line tools (:doc:`ros2 topic <../../Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics>`).

 ROS 2 provides the integrated measurement of statistics for messages received by any subscription, called Topic Statistics.